 Bio for Lucas Meachem, Baritone

 Lucas Meachem enjoys a busy career at the most important opera houses across the United States and Europe.
-In the 2014-15 season, he appeared in two new productions: at the Metropolitan Opera as Silvio in Pagliacci directed by Sir David McVicar, and with the Los Angeles Opera for his role debut as Corigliano’s Figaro in The Ghosts of Versailles.
+Recent performances include at the Metropolitan Opera as Silvio in Pagliacci directed by Sir David McVicar, the Los Angeles Opera as Corigliano’s Figaro in The Ghosts of Versailles, Opera Birmingham as Giorgio Germont in La Traviata, and the Palm Beach Opera as Dr. Malatesta in Don Pasquale.
 A frequent collaborator with the Lyric Opera of Chicago, he made his debut as Oreste in the new Robert Carson production of Gluck’s Iphigénie en Tauride opposite Susan Graham and Paul Groves, conducted by Louis Langrée.
 Since then he has returned to Chicago Lyric as Valentin in Faust; Demetrius in A Midsummer Night’s Dream; and Marcello in La bohème.
 A former Adler Fellow, he has appeared with San Francisco Opera as the title role in Eugene Onegin, Don Giovanni, and Il barbiere di Siviglia; Papageno in Die Zauberflöte; Count Almaviva in Le Nozze di Figaro; and Fritz/Frank in Korngold’s Die tote Stadt under the baton of Donald Runnicles.
 He made his Metropolitan Opera debut in 2008 in the role of General Rayevsky in Prokofiev’s War & Peace, and returned in 2011 as Mercutio in Roméo et Juliette.
 Additional operatic performances in the United States include Il barbiere di Siviglia with Los Angeles Opera, San Diego Opera, and Opera Colorado; Don Giovanni with Santa Fe Opera, Cincinnati Opera and New Orleans Opera; La bohème with Lyric Opera of Kansas City; Faust with Minnesota Opera and New Orleans Opera; and Les Pêcheurs de Perles with Florida Grand Opera.

 Meachem made his Hollywood Bowl debut in 2014 as Silvio in Pagliacci with Gustavo Dudamel.
 He has sung with the St. Louis Symphony in Carmina Burana and Zemlinsky’s Lyric Symphony; the San Francisco Symphony in concert performances of Gilbert and Sullivan’s Iolanthe; the American Symphony Orchestra in the U.S. premiere of Ferdinand Hiller’s oratorio The Destruction of Jerusalem at Avery Fisher Hall; the New York Philharmonic in Bach’s St. Matthew Passion under Kurt Masur; with the St. Louis, Pittsburgh, and Seattle Symphonies in performances of Carmina Burana; and with soprano Hei-Kyung Hong for a duet concert at Walt Disney Concert Hall.